-The competent authorities also may agree to settle a variety of conflicting applications of the Convention.
-They may agree to settle conflicts regarding the characterization of particular items of income, the characterization of persons, the application of source rules to particular items of income, or the meaning of a term.
-They also may agree as to advance pricing arrangements.
+As indicated in subparagraph 3(c), the competent authorities also may agree to settle a variety of conflicting applications of the Convention.
+They may agree to settle conflicts regarding the characterization of particular items of income, the characterization of persons, the application of source rules to particular items of income, the meaning of a term, or the timing of an item of income.